slerman12/UnifiedML/README.md

 </summary>
 <br>

-For a non-Vision/Audio tutorial, see our full [end-to-end example](https://www.github.com/agi-init/XRD) of Crystalographic-Structure-And-Space-Group classification, in which we fully reproduce the [paper on classifying crystal structures and space groups from X-ray diffraction patterns]() in a single succinct file with some UnifiedML commands.
-The custom Crystal & Space Groups dataset will be downloaded automatically in the example.
+For a non-Vision/Audio tutorial, we provide a full [end-to-end example](https://www.github.com/agi-init/XRD) in the domain of Crystalographic-Structure-And-Space-Group classification, reproducing the [paper on classifying crystal structures and space groups from X-ray diffraction patterns]() with UnifiedML commands.

 > &#9432; Note that this dataset consists of *1-dimensional* data that is read into a 1D CNN and MLPs.
 UnifiedML architectures like CNN and MLP are **dimensionality-adaptive**!
 See [paper]() Section 3.6 for details about architecture adaptivity.